joj-macho/joj-macho.github.io/tutorials/python/getting-started-with-python.md

 #### Web Development

 Python is widely used in web development, particularly in the back-end.
-In fact, <a href="https://www.djangoproject.com/" target="_blank">Django</a>, a popular Python web framework, powers over <a href="https://webtechsurvey.com/technology/django" target="_blank">83,872 websites</a> worldwide, according to Web Tech Survey.
+In fact, [Django](https://www.djangoproject.com/){:target='_blank'}, a popular Python web framework, powers over [80,000 websites](https://webtechsurvey.com/technology/django){:target='_blank'} worldwide, according to Web Tech Survey.
 Python's ease of use, flexibility, and scalability make it a popular choice for developing web applications.
 Additionally, front-end web development is possible with libraries like Beautiful Soup, Requests, and Selenium, which enable web scraping, automated testing, and web automation.

 #### Data Science and Machine Learning

 Python's dominance in the field of data science and machine learning is well-supported by industry surveys.
-According to the <a href="https://www.kaggle.com/kaggle-survey-2022" target="_blank">2019 Kaggle Machine Learning and Data Science Survey</a>, which included responses from 19,717 data professionals, Python stands out as the language of choice among data scientists.
+According to the [2019 Kaggle Machine Learning and Data Science Survey](https://www.kaggle.com/kaggle-survey-2022){:target='_blank'}, which included responses from 19,717 data professionals, Python stands out as the language of choice among data scientists.
 Key statistics from the survey are as follows:

 - **Usage Among Data Scientists:**
   - Of the data professionals who identified as data scientists, 93% reported using Python.